AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 ## Creating s3 role ARN accounts

 An s3 Role ARN (Amazon Resource Name) is a unique identifier for an IAM role that grants permissions to access an S3 bucket.
 It's used to specify which role should be assumed when granting temporary credentials or when configuring other AWS services to interact with S3.
-To create an Adobe Analytics cloud location account to associate with an s3 role ARN, follow these steps:
+To create an Adobe Analytics 2.0 API cloud account to associate with an s3 role ARN, follow these steps:

 1. Use the GET s3 role arn method to retrieve the userARN value, as described below.
 2. Create a roleARN in the AWS portal.
 See AWS s3 role ARN instructions for more information.